What are the health benefits of kombucha? And is it as healthy as everyone says? All the answers here!

-So we dug into the research to answer the question once and for all – what are the real health benefits of kombucha?
+Being a degreed nutritionist and food scientist, I wanted to find real research on this.
+So I dug into the data to answer the question once and for all – what are the real health benefits of kombucha?

 There’s plenty of “evidence” from studies which were performed in test tubes and on rats.
 For example, a study found that kombucha was beneficial for rats with high cholesterol.
 But without a human trial showing the same thing, we can’t say much from this.